- OpenCPN User Manual

 - Grib files can be requested directly from the plugin.
 The request is in the form of an email to SailDocs or ZyGrib.
 The requested grib file is also delivered via email.

-- The area for which data is requested is equal to the area visible on the screen.
+- The area for which data is requested defaults to the area visible on the screen, but the request area can be selected by other means as well.
+More below.

 - It's possible to request gribs from 4 different Grib prediction models when using Saildocs GFS, COAMPS, RTOFS and indirectly WW3.
 When you request "Waves" in GFS, Saildocs merge wavedata from WW3 into the delivered grib.